tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

 See Fprint#Setup_fingerprint-gui for more information.

-> Some Media Keys
+> Some Media keys

--   See below
+-   See Media Keys

 > Untested